woocommerce/woocommerce-rest-api-docs/source/includes/v3/_webhooks.md

 # Webhooks #

-This section lists all API that can be used to create, edit or otherwise manipulate webhooks.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate webhooks.

 ## Webhooks Properties ##